 If you missed your court date in Gastonia, North Carolina for your speeding ticket or traffic citation, the court will attach a failure to appear (FTA) to your case after 20 days.
 Along with this FTA, you will be assessed an additional fine of $200 and the court will send notice of the failure to appear to the North Carolina Department of Motor Vehicles (NCDMV).
 If you fail to address the case with the court following the entry of the FTA, the NCDMV will suspend your drivers license.
 Therefore, it is very important to hire an experienced Gaston County Traffic Lawyer to expeditiously resolve your case with the court.
 Our attorneys can assist you with resolving your case immediately so that any suspension on your license can be prevented or quickly removed and the FTA can likely be stricken so that you will not be responsible the additional $200 fine.

 Free Phone or Email Consultation!

-In order to best serve you, our Gaston County Traffic Attorneys would like to offer you a free phone call or e-mail assessment of your case.
+In order to best serve you, our Gaston County Traffic Attorneys would like to offer you a phone call or e-mail assessment of your case.
 Please do not hesitate to contact us at (704) 470-2440 or [email protected] to discuss your case and learn what to expect.
 We are here to serve you and we believe that you will find our fees to be very reasonable.
 We have flexible payment options as well and accept all major credit cards.
 We appreciate your business and look forward to working with you to help you acquire the best disposition possible for your case.